kdmalkan/comp423-course-notes/docs/index.md

     docs/
         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.
-# Welcome to Your Name's Course Notes
+# Welcome to Krisha's Course Notes

 This is my home page.
 I will use it to organize and share my course notes.